 Confluent Cloud makes it easy and fun to develop event streaming applications with Apache Kafka.
 Now, Confluent is taking another step towards putting Kafka at the heart of every organization by making Confluent Cloud available on the AWS Marketplace, so you can subscribe to the service with your existing AWS account.

 If you haven’t already, sign up for Confluent Cloud today!
-Use the promo code 60DEVADV for $60 of free Confluent Cloud usage.* If you’re a new user, you’ll also receive $200 off your bill each month for the first three months.
+Use the promo code 60DEVADV for $60 of free Confluent Cloud usage.* If you’re a new user, you’ll also receive $400 to spend within Confluent Cloud during your first 60 days.